pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 Customer segmentation was performed using the Elbow Method, which indicated three as the optimal number of clusters.
 The customers were accordingly grouped into three distinct segment to enable tailored strategies.

 - Segment A: Budget-Conscious Stable Customers (45.9% of base).
-Low monthly charges ($44), moderate tenure (30 months), 0% churn rate.
+Low monthly charges (£44), moderate tenure (30 months), 0% churn rate.
 - Segment B: Loyal High-Value Customers (30.6% of base).
-High monthly charges ($90), long tenure (58 months), 10% churn rate.
+High monthly charges (£90), long tenure (58 months), 10% churn rate.
 - Segment C: At-Risk New & Dissatisfied (23.5% of base).
-Moderate monthly charges ($74), short tenure (13 months), 100% churn rate.
+Moderate monthly charges (£74), short tenure (13 months), 100% churn rate.

 ## 📈 Recommendations and Implementation Plan
-Based on our data-driven insights, we propose four strategic initiatives for immediate execution:
+Based on the data-driven insights, four strategic initiatives are proposed for immediate execution:

 1. Launch a Targeted Contract Conversion Campaign Implement a "Commit & Save" program, offering a 10-15% discount to month-to-month customers who switch to one or two-year contracts.
 Focus this campaign on new customers within their first three months and existing customers with high monthly charges.
 The expected outcome is a 35% reduction in churn from this high-risk segment.